Meet Mary Louise Allen, The Unapologetic Civil Rights Activist, a(n):

 advocate for victims, survivors, and targets of abuse,

 Welcome to my story.
 Welcome to my voice.
 My counselor of numerous years asked me quite some time ago “who I wanted to be.”
 Reminiscent to solving a mystifying theorem, I recently shared with her my straightforward reply, and why I could not necessarily coherently express this reply honestly when initially asked begins this journey.

 I believe that all too often, so many of us respond to such a simplistic query attempting to contrive an answer that would be acceptable to the listener, the expert, and his or her parameters of acceptance, rather than actually acknowledging the authentic desire within our fiber, our core.
 I, as a lifelong victim of abuse, have allowed my friends, relatives, and the general population to define me.
 While I mildly understand the trite phrase of “pick and choose your battles” (perhaps from the perspective of mistakenly receiving sweet tea instead of unsweetened), I will always err on the side of humanity and justice.
-No longer will I be implicitly or explicitly told to “be quiet,” “let it go,” or “cease sharing.”
+I can no longer will I be implicitly and/or explicitly told to “be quiet,” “let it go,” or “cease sharing.”